Jonss/revolut-test/README.md

 - The amount is in cents.
 Even cryptocurrency would work, handling satoshis in BTC for instance.

 ***
 - Yet about transaction, my idea was handle a transaction as an event.
 Receive a transaction, add a new row and subtract.
-To handle concurrency I intended to verify asynchronously if the balance is positive or zero.

 ## Requests: